 There is more…

 That’s all from this article, I hope these 10 things after installing Debian 9 will help you to make your Debian 9 Xfce faster and more efficient.
 If you want to make your Debian 9 Xfce better looking, install some of the best Xfce themes.
+I also highly recommend you go through my post on How NOT to break Debian.

 Let me know what you would add to this list.